dolthub/docs/content/reference/cli.md

 Queries can be saved to the query catalog with `-s`.
 Alternatively `-x` can be used to execute a saved query by name.

 By default this command uses the dolt database in the current working directory, as well as any dolt databases that are found in the current directory.
 Any databases created with CREATE DATABASE are placed in the current directory as well.
-Running with `--multi-db-dir <directory>` uses each of the subdirectories of the supplied directory (each subdirectory must be a valid dolt data repository) as databases.
+Running with `--data-dir <directory>` uses each of the subdirectories of the supplied directory (each subdirectory must be a valid dolt data repository) as databases.
 Subdirectories starting with '.' are ignored.

 **Arguments and options**